-Number of mesothelioma cases per year in other countries:
+Number of cases per year in other countries:

 Types of Mesothelioma

-There are 4 types of mesothelioma: Pleural, peritoneal, pericardial and testicular.
+There are four types of malignant mesothelioma: Pleural, peritoneal, pericardial and testicular.
 Pleural mesothelioma affects the outer lining of the lungs and chest wall and represents about 75% of all cases.
 Peritoneal mesothelioma affects the abdomen and represents about 23%.
-Incidences of mesothelioma in the lining of the testis and the heart represent about 1% each.
+Incidences of cases in the lining of the testis and the heart represent about 1% each.

 When then pleural lining around the lungs and chest wall are involved in this cancer it is called pleural mesothelioma.
 There are actually two layers of tissue that comprise the pleural lining.
 The outer layer, the parietal pleura, lines the entire inside of the chest cavity.
 The inner layer is called the visceral pleura and it covers the lungs.

 Mesothelioma usually affects both layers of the pleura.
 Often it forms in one layer of the pleura and invades the other layer.
 The cancer may form many small tumors throughout this tissue.